List of possible dwarf planets: Assessment by Grundy et al.

 TNO densities (vertical axis) plotted by increasing diameter (horizontal axis).
 As the diameter of TNOs increase, their density increases as well.
 Salacia's density is now thought to be higher, closer to that of Orcus.

 Grundy et al. propose that dark, low-density TNOs in the size range of approximately 400 km are transitional between smaller, porous (and thus low-density) bodies and larger, denser, brighter, and geologically differentiated planetary bodies (such as dwarf planets).
 Bodies in this size range should have begun to collapse the interstitial spaces left over from their formation, but not fully, leaving some residual porosity.

 Many TNOs in the size range of about 400 km have oddly low densities, in the range of about 1.0 g/cm3, that are substantially less than those of dwarf planets such as Pluto, Eris and Ceres, which have densities closer to 2.
 Brown has suggested that large low-density bodies must be composed almost entirely of water ice since he presumed that bodies of this size would necessarily be solid.
 However, this leaves unexplained why TNOs both larger than 1,000 km and smaller than 400 km, and indeed comets, are composed of a substantial fraction of rock, leaving only this size range to be primarily icy.
 Experiments with water ice at the relevant pressures and temperatures suggest that substantial porosity could remain in this size range, and it is possible that adding rock to the mix would further increase resistance to collapsing into a solid body.
 Bodies with internal porosity remaining from their formation could be at best only partially differentiated, in their deep interiors (if a body had begun to collapse into a solid body, there should be evidence in the form of fault systems from when its surface contracted).
 The higher albedos of larger bodies are also evidence of full differentiation, as such bodies were presumably resurfaced with ice from their interiors.
-Grundy et al. propose therefore that mid-size (< 1,000 km), low-density (< 1.4 g/cm^{3}) and low-albedo (⪅ 0.2) bodies such as Salacia, Varda, Gǃkúnǁʼhòmdímà, and Uni are not differentiated planetary bodies like Orcus, Quaoar, and Charon.
+Grundy et al. propose therefore that mid-size, low-density and low-albedo bodies such as Salacia, Varda, Gǃkúnǁʼhòmdímà, and Uni are not differentiated planetary bodies like Orcus, Quaoar, and Charon.
 The boundary between the two populations would appear to be in the range of about 900 km, although Grundy et al. also suggest that 600 km might constitute an upper limit to retaining significant porosity.